International

 Travel westward into Cornwall, a land of wild headlands and ancient maritime lore.
 Visit The Lizard Lighthouse, marking Britain’s southernmost point.
 Built in 1752 and rebuilt in the 19th century, its twin white towers have long guarded ships rounding the dangerous Lizard Peninsula.
 After a scenic lunch stop, continue to Falmouth, a bustling harbor town known for its deep natural harbor and nautical history.

-Journey north to Trevose Head Lighthouse, built in 1847 to mark a perilous stretch of Cornwall’s north coast.
-Its white tower stands high above the Atlantic, offering striking views of the surf below.
-Continue to Ilfracombe, where you’ll embark on a short boat cruise to view Bull Point Lighthouse, a modern yet picturesque structure built in 1879 on steep cliffs overlooking the Bristol Channel.
+Journey to Ilfracombe, where you will have a lunch and view Lantern Hill LIghhtouse.
+You'll embark on a short boat cruise to view Bull Point Lighthouse, a modern yet picturesque structure built in 1879 on steep cliffs overlooking the Bristol Channel.
 Conclude the day in Barnstaple, a historic market town on the River Taw.

 Travel east from Devon to visit Stonehenge, the world-famous prehistoric monument on the Salisbury Plain.
 Afterward, enjoy free time to explore Salisbury, home to one of England’s most magnificent cathedrals and a charming medieval center filled with cafés and shops.
 Later, continue north to Stratford-upon-Avon, the birthplace of William Shakespeare.